 Unfortunately, from a naïve position of privilege, most white people are loathe to discover genuine empathy and nuanced understanding about the roots of anger bubbling up among minorities in places like Ferguson.
-After all, it would be unheard of for unarmed white teenagers to be gunned down by police in predominantly white areas like Town and Country, Wildwood and St. Peters.
+After all, it would be unheard of for unarmed white teenagers to be gunned down by police in predominantly white areas like Town and Country, Chesterfield, O’Fallon and St. Peters.
 Why should they care?
-They should care because these riotous actions are taking place within a larger historical context that begs for deeper introspection, understanding and awareness.
+They should care because these riotous actions are taking place within a larger historical context that begs for deeper introspection and awareness.
 If we can bridge vast divides and achieve cross-cultural understanding, we can begin collective healing and constructive dialogue toward improving policies and societal conditions.

 Some fury directed at the Ferguson looters is justified but rarely if ever matched by concern toward the victims of police brutality and broader systems of injustice that entrench minorities in a disadvantaged societal position.
 Yes, people are protesting in Ferguson because another unarmed teenager was needlessly gunned down by someone who was supposed to be a trustworthy protector of the community.
 Yes, people are protesting in Ferguson because minorities are subjected to 93% of police stop and searches.
-Yes, people are protesting because a black male is killed once every 28 hours by law enforcement; however, the protests also highlight deeper structural challenges and systemic inequality embedded in the black experience; ones that require greater recognition and sustained outreach from white America.
+Yes, people are protesting because an unarmed black male is killed once every 28 hours by law enforcement.
+However, the protests also highlight deeper structural challenges and systemic inequality embedded in the black experience; ones that require greater recognition and sustained outreach from white America.

 Never mind the obvious sins of slavery and Jim Crow segregation that laid the historic foundations of white supremacy and enduring structural inequality.
 It took centuries for whites to merely acknowledge the baseline humanity of black people.
 From the Plymouth Rock landing until passage of the Voting Rights Act of 1965, America perpetuated a system of overt racial apartheid that dehumanized and forcefully relegated African Americans to an inferior societal position.
 Literal chains were only to be replaced with separate drinking fountains, poll taxes and lynch mobs, further solidifying the superior status of white identity.
 On one front, we should be proud of our incremental progress on racial equality, culminating in the Civil Rights Act of 1964 and Voting Rights Act of 1965, but we should not get complacent.
 We should refrain from patting ourselves on the back because we finally allowed minorities to eat at restaurants, own homes or attend college (of course having the adequate resources to own homes and attend college is another matter entirely).

-Through decades of exclusionary suburban zoning policies that completely disregarded low-income housing units along with discriminatory mortgage lending practices that “redlined” certain residential neighborhoods, inner-city areas of St. Louis – and inner-city areas of many other rustbelt cities like Chicago, Philadelphia, Cleveland and Buffalo – became methodically starved of resources and populated disproportionately with low-income minorities.
+Through decades of exclusionary suburban zoning policies that completely disregarded low-income housing units along with discriminatory mortgage lending practices that “redlined” certain residential neighborhoods, inner-city areas of St. Louis – and inner-city areas of many other rustbelt cities like Chicago, Philadelphia, Cleveland and Buffalo – became methodically starved of social and economic resources and populated disproportionately by low-income minorities.
 Successfully acquiring suburban residency – and the myriad contextual benefits of suburban residency – was almost exclusively the purview of whiter and more affluent citizens creating the hyper-segregated metropolis we observe today.
 Massey and Denton’s seminal work, American Apartheid,and Hilfiker’s opus, How Ghettos Happen, highlight the systematic cloistering of impoverished minorities into inner-city enclaves following the end of formal Jim Crow segregation in the 1960s.
 The “ghetto” as popularly conceived has been purposefully manufactured through selective residential opportunities favoring privileged white citizens at the expense of disadvantaged minority populations.

 Occurring alongside asymmetric suburbanization and ghettoization, America has experienced dramatic industrial restructuring, shifting the U.S. economy away from high-paying blue-collar occupations toward low-wage, low-security service sector opportunities, further cementing the alienated condition of those residing in distressed neighborhoods.
-The opportunity structure for all working class Americans has arguably become more limited and admittedly millions of white working class families are routinely struggling financially, mired in realities of low-wage retail and hospitality jobs.
+The opportunity structure for all working class Americans has arguably become more limited and admittedly millions of white working class families are routinely struggling financially, mired in realities of low-income retail and hospitality jobs.
 Those with high levels of skill, college pedigree and connections are doing exceedingly well in today’s economy, while day laborers without college degrees or Rolodexes increasingly confront headwinds to economic security.
 The working class is comprised disproportionately of racial minorities, thus economic restructuring and fading opportunity structures are felt most acutely in low-income minority areas.
-In turn, high-poverty ghetto neighborhoods are relatively void of resources, economic opportunity and community anchors, resulting in disorganized environments of desperation.
-Civic organizations and accompanying financial and social assets, the glue that binds healthy communities, are largely absent in ghetto neighborhoods.
+In turn, high-poverty ghetto neighborhoods are relatively void of economic opportunity and community anchors, resulting in disorganized environments of instability and disarray.
+Civic organizations and accompanying financial and social assets, the glue that binds healthy communities, are largely absent in low-income neighborhoods.
 These distressed contexts ultimately matter to the outlook and behavior of its inhabitants.

 Along with suburbanization and economic restructuring, a third structural phenomenon continues to fuel urban injustice in the 21st Century.
-Derived from the Southern Strategy of Nixon and Reagan that sought to garner the political support of conservative Southern whites, America launched a discriminatory “war on drugs” waged primarily within depressed inner-city areas ultimately leading to the mass incarceration of young men of color.
+Derived from the Southern Strategy of Nixon and Reagan that sought to garner the political support of disaffected conservative Southern whites, America launched a discriminatory “war on drugs” waged primarily within depressed inner-city areas ultimately leading to the mass incarceration of young men of color.
 Michelle Alexander’s widely acclaimed The New Jim Crow meticulously documents the manner in which biased law enforcement – and broader criminal justice system – has lead to a new racial-caste system of disenfranchised minorities.
 It is no longer poll taxes and separate lunch counters, but rather muscular drug policies that animate today’s disenfranchisement.
 Although whites and blacks are found to possess and use drugs at similar rates, law enforcement eschews suburban cul-de-sacs and college campuses, targeting efforts surgically in low-income minority neighborhoods.
 It is poor African Americans and Latinos that are routinely over-policed and feel the brunt of the drug war, and many familial anchors necessary to neighborhood vitality are quite literally sitting behind bars.